qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 The current core implementation of diagrams provides support for:

+* |diagramNone| :guilabel:`No diagrams`: the default value with no diagram displayed over the features;
-* **pie charts**, a circular statistical graphic divided into slices to illustrate numerical proportion.
-The arc length of each slice is proportional to the quantity it represents,
+* |piechart| :guilabel:`Pie charts`, a circular statistical graphic divided into slices to illustrate numerical proportion.
+The arc length of each slice is proportional to the quantity it represents;
-* **text diagrams**, a horizontaly divided circle showing statistics values inside
+* |text| :guilabel:`Text diagrams`, a horizontaly divided circle showing statistics values inside;
-* and **histograms**.
+* and |histogram| :guilabel:`Histograms`.

 .. tip:: **Switch quickly between types of diagrams**